gbrao018/eva4/S15B/README.md

 	L2-D=0.007237 L2-M=0.001173 BCE-M=0.013984 SSIM-D=0.001036 MODAL-EXEC-TIME=0.006 BACKPROP-EXEC-TIME=0.007 L2-DEPTH-TIME=0.000 L2-MASK-TIME=0.000 SSIM-DEPTH-TIME=0.156 GRAD-D=0.013809 SMOOTH-D=0.003618 SMOOTH-L1-M=0.000586 RMSE=0.258638 Meanlog10=nan Acc_D1=0.228543 Acc_D2=0.401711 Acc_D3=0.542491:

-Next, we will train on 100k dataset.
-This should give good improvement in depths.
+Next, trained on 100k dataset.
+This gave good improvement in depths.
 Every time we increase the resolution, we observed the initial epochs shows depth is not well developed. masks are ok.
 This is good sign because, There is more to learning for the bigger resolution on top of transfered weights, which can give fine depths in subsequent epochs.
 It is slowly increasing its background prediction capability.
 Mask is perfect almost.